 The DECam search does not happen in isolation, and we do emphasize the importance of the broader GW community during these times.
 While our programs' main line is to proceed to confirmation via a second image, smaller telescopes may chose to follow-up first image preliminary candidates in order to efficiently reduce the candidate list that will be sent to expensive spectroscopic efforts.
 There are reasons to be interested in both $P_d$ and $P_c$.

 In Figure~\ref{fig:first-second-pass}, we show $P(\mathrm{discovery})$ in the first detection, $P_{d,1}$, compared to the second detection, $P_{d,2}$.
 In the \lTT\ strategy the detection probability remains nearly constant between pass 1 and pass 2.
 This is not the case for the reference strategy.
-For the \reddishslow\ model there is a nearly constant offset between $P_{d,1}$ and $P_{d,2}$, where as for the \redfaint\ model the $P_{d,1}$ is higher at $d <100$ Mpc, and $P_{d,2}$ is higher at $d > 100$ Mpc.
+For the \reddishslow\ model there is a nearly constant offset between $P_{d,1}$ and $P_{d,2}$ favoring within a few percent the second pass.
+It is worth noticing that this is our model that peaks at later times, and therefore the second pass might happen closest to the peak.
+However, the difference is inside the $68\%$ confidence interval as presented in Figure \ref{fig:prob-v-dist}.
+For the \redfaint\ model the $P_{d,1}$ is higher at $d <100$ Mpc, and $P_{d,2}$ is higher at $d > 100$ Mpc.
 For the \bluebright\ model, we see the reference strategy become less efficient than the \lTT\ strategy at $d > 220 $ Mpc, as both $P_{d,1}$ and $P_{d,2}$ drop with increasing distance.
 We infer that the \lTT\ strategy strongly prefers to balance $P_{d,1}$ and $P_{d,2}$.